The Cathode Ray Tube site

 The tubes were owned by Gaston Séguy and show designs of several scientist.

 Like it?
 Sign the Guestbook!

 X-ray tube with regulator ca 1904

 On the tube is etched; G.M. no.298815 witch is a type numbering of C.H.F Müller.
 This tube has a bulb diameter of 10cm and has a duplex regulator with mica plates, which was an "automatic"regulator.
 When the tube gets "hard" a flash-over from the wire will result in a flashover in the mica which release a little bit of air.
-This kind of tubes were suitable for fluoroscopy and photography and produced in different sizes.
+This kind of tube was suitable for fluoroscopy and photography and produced in different sizes.

 Early Villard X-ray tube.